Skip to main content

 n))

-if takes a condition, a "then" branch, and an "else" branch.
-It always returns a value.
+if takes a condition, a then-branch, and an else-branch - and always returns a value (it's an expression, not a statement).

 Learn more: Control Flow

-Exercise 2: Define a function small? that returns true for numbers under 100.
+Define a predicate small? that returns true for numbers under 100.

 (defn small? [n] (< n 100))